mariusandra/pigeon-maps/README.md

 ![Demonstration](https://github.com/mariusandra/pigeon-maps/blob/master/video.gif?raw=true)

-Demo: https://mariusandra.github.io/pigeon-maps/ (using maps from Mapbox, Wikimedia and OSM)
+Demo: https://mariusandra.github.io/pigeon-maps/ (using maps from Mapbox, Wikimedia, Stamen and OSM)

 ## What is it?